 I’ve tested several brands that give you the results of top-of-the-line skincare products, but with vastly less packaging waste and carbon emissions.
 This one’s my favorite, and the easiest for anyone to switch to (not too many options).

-[Details: Review and discount code for my favorite brand.
-And here’s my review of the brand that’s a close second (with more options).
-Several other plastic-free face wash options.
-And my review of the best UK brand for plastic-free skincare.]
+[Details: Full review of my favorite brand.
+And here’s my review of the brand that’s a close second.
+Several other plastic-free face wash options.]

-This is my go-to brand – food-grade vitamins are delivered to your door in paper packets.
+This is my go-to brand – food-grade vitamins that are delivered to your door in paper packets!
 (Save $15 with that link.)

 [Alternatives: These vegan multi-vitamins come in a cardboard tube.
 Here’s my full review and discount code.
 For more formulas (gummies, probiotics, kids’ multis, and more) try this brand – which is also vegan-friendly and comes in in recycled packaging.]